Below are a list of reflexology based therapies we offer at Essential Feeling, Gidea Park, Romford.

-The reflexology division is run by Karen, part of the husband and wife team who are the only therapists who you will ever meet at the centre.
-The aim is to keep the business small so that the service is always personal and tailored to each client's specific needs.
-Both Karen and Charlton, her husband, are experts in their field.
+Karen, part of the husband and wife runs the reflexology division team who are the only therapists who you will ever meet at the centre.
+Their aim is to keep the business small so that the service is always personal and tailored to each client’s specific needs.
+So, both Karen and Charlton, her husband, are experts in their field.

 Karen has been a certified reflexologist since 2011 and is also accredited by the Association of Reflexology (AOR).
-This allows her to use the letters 'MAR' after her name.
-It also means that she never rests on her laurels.
-Part of being an AOR member means that she is obliged to develop her skills constantly and learn new techniques.
+This allows her to use the letters ‘MAR’ after her name.
+But, it also means that she never rests on her laurels.
+Part of being an AOR member means she must develop her skills constantly and learn new techniques.

 What is a reflexology foot massage?

 First off, reflexology and massage are two different techniques.
-Both may be carried out on your feet, but reflexology isn't a foot massage.
-The term 'reflexology foot massage' is used by people to mean one or other of the two modalities.
+Whilst we may carry both out on your feet, reflexology isn’t a foot massage.
+People use the term ‘reflexology foot massage’ to mean one or other of the two modalities.

 Here I’ll explain foot massage v’s reflexology.

 A foot massage is meant to make you feel good.
-Your feet will feel revived as the blood flows more readily.
+So your feet will feel revived as the blood flows more readily.
 You may also feel a tingling in your toes afterwards.
 But the rest of your body will remain unimproved by the process.

 Although reflexology incorporates massage techniques, it is not the process of the massage itself.
 Sure, reflexology is a type of touch therapy, but it isn’t really classed as a form of massage.
 Here’s why.